-The 217 km coastline of Corfu features 30 beaches that have been awarded the Blue Flag within a fascinating natural setting.\rMost of the beaches are well-organized with a good touristic infrastructure.
+The 217 km coastline of Corfu features numerous beaches, almost 30 of which have been awarded the Blue Flag, offering a fascinating natural setting.\rMost of the beaches are well-organized with a good touristic infrastructure.
 In Corfu Town, you'll find the beach of Mon Repos and in the north-west the beach of Saint Spyridon, the wetland of the Antinioti lagoon as well as the beaches of St. Stefanos, Dassia, Kalami, Kerassia, Kouloura and Ipsos.
-Heading further up to the north-west, you'll discover the fanstastic beaches of Agios Georgios, Arilla, Longa, Roda and Sidari with the famous 'Canal d'Amour'; the 'Channel of Love'.
+Heading further up to the north-west, you'll discover the wonderful beaches of Agios Georgios, Arilla, Longa, Roda and Sidari with the famous 'Canal d'Amour', otherwise known as the 'Channel of Love'.

-In the West lies the beach of Paleokastritsa, one of the most popular on the island.
+In the west lies the beach of Paleokastritsa, one of the most popular on the island.
 In its central part, you'll find the beaches of Agios Gordis, Glyfada, Ermones, Kontogialos and Myrtiotissa, a nudist hangout.

-The south coast covers the beaches of St. George Argirades, Arkoudilla, a beach beneath a lush forest with difficult access, Gardenos, Kavos, Messonghi and Paramonas.
+The south coast features the beaches of St. George Argirades, Arkoudilla, a beach beneath a lush forest with difficult access, Gardenos, Kavos, Messonghi and Paramonas.
 Also, the villages of Benitses and Molos are popular tourist destinations.

 The most scenic and popular beach on the island is undoubtedly Agios Spyridon, overlooking the cliffs and offering a fully developed infrastructure. \rAgios Petros is another favorite beach with sand and pebbles and particularly attractive for water sports lovers.
-St. Don't forget to visit Ampelaki as well, a quiet beach with deep waters, where you can't only rent umbrellas but also boats.
+Don't forget to visit Ampelaki as well, a quiet beach with deep waters, where you can rent not only umbrellas but also boats.